Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct

 \subsection{An illustrative example}

-For the sake of illustration, we start with an example.
+To introduce the main ideas, we start with an example.
 Consider a list with thirty weights: ten weights of value $2$, ten of value $3$, five of value $5$, and five of value $9$.

 To construct the optimal codes, we start by finding the smallest two weights in the list; these have the values $2, 2$.
 We now identify all the weights in the list with value less than $4$, the sum of these two smallest weights.
 There are twenty such weights: ten weights of value $2$ and ten of value $3$.
 All these weights are momentarily assigned to the bottom level, that is level $0$ with respect to our level numbering.
 The number of nodes at level $0$ is now even; so, we go to the next upper level (level $1$).
 We identify the smallest two nodes at level $1$, amongst the two smallest internal nodes resulting from combining nodes already at level $0$ (these have values $4, 4$) and the two smallest weights among those remaining in the list (these have values $5, 5$).
 It follows that the smallest two nodes at level $1$ will be the two internal nodes $4, 4$ whose sum is $8$.
 All the remaining weights with value less than $8$ are to be momentarily assigned to level $1$.
 Accordingly, level $1$ now contains an odd number of nodes: ten internal nodes and five weights of value $5$.
 See Figure~\ref{fig:e1-1}.